alvarogarcia7/blog_source/source/_posts/draft_book-review-patterns.md

   * Do not fall for the non-technical editor notes: the chapters are not as good as you think
   * Strive for high quality: pick a book in this subject, possibly by another author, and see what style they use.
 Might help you criticizing yours.
 Do not accept lower quality: your readers will thank you for it

+  * Keep a higher overview of the chapters in paper
+  * Never deliver the original notes to the author or publishing company: these notes are very valuable as they hold your initial thoughts while reading the book.
+Reviewing the notes might spark another thoughts

 TODO: explain that some of the same patterns that apply for pair programming also apply here